joshrclo/WLASL/README.md

 ```
 By default the script tests WLASL2000.
 To test other subsets, please change line 264, 270 in ```test_i3d.py``` properly.

+NOTE: archived and weights should be put in code/I3D

 A previous release can be found [here](https://drive.google.com/file/d/1vktQxvRHNS9psOQVKx5-dsERlmiYFRXC/view).